linux-system-roles/linux-system-roles.github.io/documentation/incremental_settings.md

+---
+layout: page
-# Incremental Settings for Ansible Values
+title: "Incremental Settings for Ansible Values"
+---

 Many existing Ansible modules allow for *incrementally* changing the state of the system or of the underlying managed object.
 For example, when you use the